HackSecret/Spring-2023/README.md

 # HackSecret | Spring 2023

-This repository will provide an overview of all information required for [HackSecret 2023 Spring](https://scrt.network/hacksecret-2023)
+This repository will provide an overview of all information required for [HackSecret 2023 Spring](https://scrt.network/hacksecret-2023) - Submissions are still open!

 ## Links